Volume 58 Issue 4 April 2008

 How dangerous was life in the Middle Ages?
 Sean McGlynn gets to grips with the level of violent crime, and the sometimes cruel justice meted out to offenders.

 International alarm over the terrorist threat is not new.
 Anthony Read relates how the appearance of Bolshevism created a state of near hysteria throughout the Western world.

 Anthony Fletcher delves into the diaries of teenage girls in the Georgian and Victorian eras to explore the little-changing constraints, punishments and occasional delights of being brought up a girl in upper-class Britain before the Great War.

-Forty years after Enoch Powell was sacked from the shadow cabinet by Conservative leader Ted Heath for his ‘Rivers of Blood’ speech, Robert Pearce investigates the fierce rivalry of two very different Conservatives.
+Robert Pearce investigates the fierce rivalry of two very different Conservatives.

 Richard Stoneman investigates the strange but widely held belief in the Middle Ages, that Alexander the Great had conquered more than the land, taking to the air and travelled to the ocean depths.

 As Fidel Castro finally hands over the reins of power after forty-nine years, Michael Simmons finds his country poised between past and future.